15 Tips for the Struggling Quitter

 As we always say, we love hearing from Club Soda members about how their journey is going.
-One of our members, Rachel, recently reached the 100 day mark, and shared her success with everyone on our private Facebook group page, writing: “….I remember reading others’ success stories and thinking I would never make 100 days.
+One of our members, Rachel, recently reached the 100 day mark, writing: “….I remember reading others’ success stories and thinking I would never make 100 days.
 And now, here I am.
 I was almost excited when I woke up, like it was my Birthday!”

 Reaching our goals is a truly unique feeling and one we all work hard towards, whatever they may be.
 However, when we are in the throes of getting there, we perhaps lose sight of our goal.
 It can sometimes not feel worth it, the short terms gains of giving up seem more appealing.
 Preparing for those moments, to check in, to have safety nets when it comes to knee jerk, sabotage reactions, will help bolster you during the rough, and help you realign with your goals.
 For those who might be having a bit of a struggle, Rachel kindly came up with a list of tips she found helpful to keep going when reaching her goal.